 However, the results of a blood test are limited because they still may not be able to discern actual impairment on tasks like driving, reaction time, or sustained attention.

-Additionally, cannabis impairment is not a one-size-fits-all proposition.
-Heavy consumers may be less likely to show impairment but may have higher levels of THC in their blood.
+Cannabis impairment is not a one-size-fits-all proposition.
+Heavy consumers may be less likely to actually be impaired, but may have higher levels of THC in their blood.
 Impairment may also be skewed by BMI, age, gender, and a range of other factors.

 If you know that you will have to take a marijuana blood test in the near future, the best way to prevent a positive result is to stop consuming cannabis and don’t start again until the test has passed.
 Again, there is no one-size-fits-all time where your blood will be negative after consuming cannabis.
 However, as a rule of thumb, a week should be plenty of time, depending on the method used to test.

 Marijuana blood tests are far from perfect and at this point are largely impractical and expensive to administer.
-However, given that cannabis continues to expand its reach, the refinement and scaling of a technology like a marijuana blood test is more likely to lead to more public safety and less arbitrary punishment for cannabis consumption.
+However, given that cannabis continues to expand its reach, the refinement and scaling of a technology like a marijuana blood test and combining with other testing could potentially to lead to more public safety and less arbitrary punishment for cannabis consumption.

 Will marijuana blood tests become more prominent as legalization advances?
 Share your thoughts in the comments!